sahat/hackathon-starter/README.md

 <img src="https://www.intuit.com/content/dam/intuit/intuitcom/company/images/logo-intuit-quickbooks-preferred.png" width="200">

 - Go to <a href="https://developer.intuit.com/app/developer/qbo/docs/get-started" target="_blank">https://developer.intuit.com/app/developer/qbo/docs/get-started</a>
-- Use the Sign Up option in the upper right corner of the screen (nav bar) to get a free developer account and a sandbox company.
+- Use the Sign Up option in the upper right corner of the screen (navbar) to get a free developer account and a sandbox company.
 - Create a new app by going to your Dashboard using the My Apps option in the top nav bar or by going to <a href="https://developer.intuit.com/app/developer/myapps" target="_blank">https://developer.intuit.com/app/developer/myapps</a>
 - In your App, under Development, Keys & OAuth (right nav), find the Client ID and Client Secret for your `.env` file